United States Army Medical Corps: US Army MC specialties

 The MC consists of 41 areas of concentration (AOC) within officer branches 60, 61 and 62.
-A young MC officer typically starts out as a general medical officer (GMO) — AOC 62B, essentially qualified as a general practitioner — following completion of the first year of graduate medical education (GME).
+A young MC officer typically starts out as a general medical officer (AOC 62B) following completion of the first year of graduate medical education (GME).
 They may later specialize following completion of residency training in a military (or less often, civilian) program.
 Later, these physicians may continue with subspecialty training or continue in operational positions providing clinical care, conducting research, or in other positions.

 The 41 AOC identifiers for the US Army MC are: